Perfect Pizza Calculator

 In that period, pizza toppings included: garlic, lard, salt, basil, caciocavallo (a cheese made from horse’s milk), cecenielli (whitebait), and tomatoes.

 The surprising case of the extremely murderous tomatoes

 It may surprise you, but tomatoes were not a core ingredient of European cuisine for a very long time.
 They were first brought to Europe from America after the Columbian exchange.
 In the beginning, they were treated as decorative flowers.
 Rich people were afraid to eat them as there was a rumor that they were poisonous.

 The most likely explanation for this is to do with the plates the nobles used, which contained large amounts of lead.
 The acidic juice of tomatoes could dissolve the lead in the plate, meaning the lead would get into the food and intoxicate the person eating.
 The poor who ate from pots made of wood didn’t have such problems.
 They ate tomatoes willingly because of their low price and lack of other products.

 Pizza overtakes the world

-You've probably already guessed which was the Queen’s favorite 😉.
-Queen Margherita fell in love with the third style of pizza, which was then named after her and is still called margherita pizza to this day.
-This event turned everyones perception of pizza upside down.
-It showed the nobles that pizza is something that even the royal family could have on their tables.
+You've probably already guessed which was the Queen's favorite 😉.
+Queen Margherita fell in love with the third style of pizza, which was then named after her and is still called Margherita pizza to this day.
+This event turned everyone's perception of pizza upside down.
+It showed the nobles that pizza was something that even the royal family could have on their tables.
 Furthermore, pizza became a symbol of Italian cuisine on par with dishes like pasta or polenta.